Arshad-Ali-1a/DPBH/Mobile Documentation/readme.md

-# The Dark Pattern Detection System - NORUS
+# The Dark Pattern Detection System - NOVA

 This is the official documentation for the NOVA mobile application, the cross-platform counterpart to our Web Extension, built to extract and highlight dark patterns from mobile screenshots.